nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 have been omitted from the diagram.
 Those details are shown in a separate sequence diagram below:

 ![Edit Feature](images/EditFeatureFinal.png)

+ The separate sequence diagram below shows how the item is updated with new values.

 ![Edit Feature SD](images/EditFeature_SD.png)